realh/gbxutils/README.md

 typing 'ig' or 'gi'.

 This tool passes the file body straight through without parsing it, so it does not suffer the limitations of most of the other tools.
+However, this means it might be ineffective, because URLs appear to be stored in the body as well as in the header.

 ### gbxdelcps.js